yokodev/chocolatin/README.md

 Only one mixin is available : Io.

-the Io mixin describe how your app work :
+The Io mixin describe how your app work :

 - 1st argument is a WebPack entry object.
 Mandatory.
 - 2nd argument is a WebPack output object.
 Mandatory.